 Effective citizenship is promoted through our comprehensive age-appropriate programme of Personal, Social, Health and Citizenship Education (PSHCE).
 This is detailed in our PSHCE Summary document (see below).
 Beyond that, the many and varied experiences provided by the planned curriculum ensure that we continue to nurture students’ spiritual, moral and cultural development.

 At Thurston Community College we are continually reviewing our curriculum design and the opportunities it affords.
 Aspirations and the level of academic challenge are high and we recognise the need to provide a diverse range of support in order to empower our students to realise their full potential.
 To this end, where we feel that our typical curriculum programme does not best meet the needs of a student we work with external providers to create an appropriate bespoke timetable.

 Key Stage 4 qualifications have recently undergone review and have re-emerged as ‘new style’ GCSEs.
 The key differences are that almost all qualifications will be assessed entirely by examination at the end of Year 11 and that Grades 9 to 1 will replace the old grading scheme of A*-G. More information about this new grading can be viewed at

-If you require any further information on Thurston Community College's Key Stage 4 (Years 10 and 11) Curriculum please contact Mrs Dawn Ford, Assistant Principal.
+If you require any further information on Thurston Community College's Key Stage 4 (Years 10 and 11) Curriculum please contact Mr Paul Potter, Vice Principal.